huangq1234553/cfd-lab/README.md

     Accepted values: any double
     Default value: 1.0

+For geometry optimization, please use pressure boundary conditions for inflow and outflow regions.
+To enforce a pressure boundary condition, fill the inflow region with FLUID cells and enforce the following boundary conditions:

+   - left_boundary_P, right_boundary_P, top_boundary_P, bottom_boundary_P
+     Accepted values: any double
+     Default value: 0.0

+Other geometry optimization variables are listed below.

+Limits number of geometry updates:
+   - ItermaxPGM
+     Default value: 0.0

+Breaks simulation loop when SOR iterations fall below listed threshold:
+   - sorIterationsThreshold
+     Default value: 0.0

+The following flags indicate the type of material modification allowed:
+   - checkPressure
+     Default value: 0.0

+   - checkVelocity
+     Default value: 0.0

+   - checkVortex
+     Default value: 0.0

+The following flag determines if downstream surfaces are identified and penalized for material addition:

+   - checkUpstream
+     Default value: 0.0

+Determines the factor by which downstream material addition is penalized:

+   - downstreamVelocityFactor
+     Default value: 0.0 # Warning please set this value if checkUpstream is set to 1

+Pressure and velocity differences calculated across corner cells.
+Percentage threshold used to determine material removal:

+   - percentPressure
+     Default value: 0.0 # Warning please set this value if checkPressure is set to 1

+   - percentVelocity
+     Default value: 0.0 # Warning please set this value if checkVelocity is set to 1

+Threshold values for addition and removal of cells based on velocity:

+   - minVelocity
+     Default value: 0.0 # Set to 0 if undesired

+   - maxVelocity
+     Default value: 0.0 # Set to large number if undesired

+Fractional of the entire domain area which can be occupied by obstacles (setting=x --> area allowed=domain_size/x)

+   - obstacleBudgetFraction
+     Default value: 0.0 # Warning please set this to an integer.
+Leaving this as 0 will break simulation

+Minimum size of filled vortexes, vortexes smaller than given size (in grid cells), will be ignored

+   - vortexSizeThreshold
+     Default value: 0.0 # Highly recommended to set this if isVortex is 1.
+Detection of small/slow vortexes typically leads to instability.

+Average velocity of filled vortex, vortexes with averaged velocities smaller than this value will be ignore.

+   - vortexStrengthThreshold
+     Default value: 0.0 # Highly recommended to set this if isVortex is 1.
+Detection of small/slow vortexes typically leads to instability.

 ## How to use ./create-geometry.sh
 This script converts JPEG files to the "compact" PGM format.
 As it is basically a wrapper around the "convert" command of the imagemagick suite, this will need to be installed